Pencils-and-Python/Pipeline-Break/docs/blog/foil/realities_of_foil.md

 ## ⏳ Why FOIL Requests Take So Long

-Even though most state FOIL laws require a response within **5 to 20 business days**, that’s usually just the acknowledgment of the request—not the actual delivery of records.
+Even though most state FOIL laws require a response within **5 to 20 business days**, that’s usually just the acknowledgment of the request, not the actual delivery of records.

 Some reasons for delay:

-- 🔹 **Understaffing** – FOIL departments are often one-person shows juggling hundreds of requests.
+-  **Understaffing** – FOIL departments are often one-person shows juggling hundreds of requests.
-- 🔹 **Paper-based archives** – Many agencies still haven’t digitized older records, and scanning is manual.
+-  **Paper-based archives** – Many agencies still haven’t digitized older records, and scanning is manual.
-- 🔹 **Legal review** – Documents must be reviewed and sometimes redacted to protect privacy or confidentiality.
+-  **Legal review** – Documents must be reviewed and sometimes redacted to protect privacy or confidentiality.
-- 🔹 **Ambiguity** – Vague or overly broad requests may be bounced back for clarification.
+-  **Ambiguity** – Vague or overly broad requests may be bounced back for clarification.
-- 🔹 **High volume** – Some departments are flooded with requests from reporters, watchdogs, and researchers.
+-  **High volume** – Some departments are flooded with requests from reporters, watchdogs, and researchers.

 It’s not malice, it’s just government process.